-Ineligible student-athletes may practice with the team but may not participate in any competitions including scrimmages; they may not travel with the team.
-For home events only, they may sit on the team bench in street clothes.
+Ineligible student-athletes shall practice with the team but shall not participate in any competitions including scrimmages; they shall not travel with the team.
+For home events only, they shall sit on the team bench in street clothes.

-b.
 Second Violation